hanoop/DeDupFiles/README.md

 To run the program execute python duplicate_finder.py [ root directory to start]

 Script will recursively look at all files to identify if any duplicates exists with the folder hierarchy.
-All identified duplicates are listed out in [root folder] duplist.csv>
+All identified duplicates are listed out in [root folder]/DuplicatesList.csv